onShowcase/EducationPolicies/socialmediapolicy.md

 ##### Must (required)
 *	All media posted must be owned by the person uploading, or the organisation they work for, before it can be uploaded.
 *	Unless stated otherwise in an employment contract, all media and IP (intellectual property) remains the property of the person who created the media.
-By posting the content to a school account, permission is granted to the school to use the media under the Creative Commons License.
+By posting, employees give the school permission to share (copy and redistribute the material in any medium or format) and adapt (remix, transform, and build upon the material) the artwork.

 ### Personal Accounts on Social Networks